brsuslcn/MoveeApp/README.md

 MoveeApp is a specialized platform tailored for movie and TV series aficionados.
 Leveraging The Movie Database (TMDb) API, the application provides users with a comprehensive catalog of films and series.
 The app allows users to curate personalized lists of movies and series, offering in-depth insights into specific titles, actors, and genres.
 This feature-rich environment empowers users to make well-informed decisions about the content they wish to watch, while also enabling them to compile their own lists of favorites.

-The application fully supports Romanian, Turkish, and English languages.
-It will open in the language set on the phone.
-If the phone language is set to Turkish, it will open in Turkish; if it's set to Romanian, it will open in Romanian; for all other languages, it will open in English.
+The application offers full support for the Romanian, Turkish, and English languages.
+Upon launch, it will automatically detect and open in the language set on your phone.
+If your phone's language is set to Turkish, the application will open in Turkish.
+If it's set to Romanian, the application will open in Romanian.
+For all other languages, the default language of the application will be English.

 ## Features